AztlanEngineering/swatch-documentation/docs/guides.themes.local-themes.md

 Of course, you can also apply other colors than theme variables to your content.
 In this case, if you apply a theme, these elements will keep their color, like the red block.

 :::note
-As you can see, triggering the dark theme is completely effortless, provided you have set the right variables to your content.
+As you can see, triggering the dark theme is completely effortless, provided you have _set_ the right variables to your content.
 :::

 :::tip
 Light theme provided as a default in :root.
+This means, the light theme is applied by default when you _get_ any of the _themable_ variables.
 :::